Manish Maheshwari: Career

 Maheshwari began his career in 1999 with Procter & Gamble (P&G) in Mumbai where he worked on the business of Vicks brand.
-After a year, he was promoted and sent from India to Asia-Pacific regional headquarters.

-At McKinsey & Company in New York, United States, he advised Fortune 500 companies on new market entry and growth strategies for emerging markets.
-He then moved to the Bay Area and joined Intuit, a consumer software company headquartered in Mountain View, California.
-There he worked with Intuit's founder, Scott Cook and Intuit engineers, Manish Shah and Clinton Nielsen to explore a text-based mobile platform for news and information.
-In 2011, he, along with Scott Cook, Manish Shah and Clinton Nielsen, co-founded txtWeb, an app development platform.
-Snap's founder, Evan Spiegel, briefly worked as an intern on the txtWeb team.

-At its peak, txtWeb had over 11 million users using one or more of the 3500 active apps built by developers and businesses across India.
+After earning MBA at Wharton, he started at McKinsey & Company in New York, where he advised Fortune 500 companies on new market entry and growth strategies for emerging markets.
+He then moved to the Bay Area to join Intuit, a consumer software company headquartered in Mountain View, California.
+There he worked with Intuit's founder, Scott Cook and Intuit engineers, Manish Shah and Clinton Nielsen to explore a text-based mobile platform for information and news.
+In 2011, he, along with Scott Cook, Manish Shah and Clinton Nielsen, co-founded txtWeb, an app development platform for which they hold a patent issued by United States Patent & Trademark Office.
+At its peak, txtWeb had over 11 million users using one or more of the 3500 active apps built by developers and businesses.
 It grew to 1 billion transactions by 2014.
 It was recognised by GSMA as a global case study on empowerment through access to information.
-It helped voters make an informed decision in the Indian general election in 2014.

-txtWeb went on to bag many innovation awards.
+It helped voters make an informed decision in the Indian general election in 2014. txtWeb went on to win many innovation awards.
 Notable among them were mBillionth Award South Asia and NASSCOM Innovation Award Runner-up in 2013.
 India Today magazine recognised Maheshwari as one of India's top 10 innovators in the year 2014.
+Snap's founder, Evan Spiegel, briefly worked as an intern on the txtWeb team.

 Maheshwari was then hired by Flipkart to set up and grow Seller Ecosystem for Flipkart's marketplace.
 Under him, between February 2015 and February 2016, Flipkart's seller base grew tenfold.
 He worked on making selling online a mass movement in India by training sellers in areas such as the functioning of the market place, cataloging, order management, promotion of products and providing quality service to customers.
 He started initiatives such as ‘Flipkart Seller Campus’ and ‘Flipkart Helping Hands’ to empower and prepare small sellers during the peak festive demand season by creating a pool of trained manpower across the country who can be deployed under the plug-and-play model.
 He also pioneered global brand licensing for Indian sellers.